 How things go at home in the morning can set the tone for the day ahead.
-Children who arrive at school feeling calm, relaxed, fed and ready can make the most of the first few hours of the day.
+A predictable and positive morning routine for school can help children arrive at school feeling calm, fed and ready to make the most of the first few hours of the day.

-Getting along in the morning at home will also help you.
-Research shows that fighting with children in the morning makes it harder for you to work well.
+But staying calm and getting along in the morning will help you all feel positive about the day ahead.
+For example, fighting with children in the morning makes it harder for you to work well.
 It even increases the risk of you having an accident at work.

 Here are some ideas to take some of the pressure out of school mornings – even if things don’t always go smoothly!

-- Try to find out the night before (or even earlier) if there is something special going on at school.
+- Try to find out the night before (or even earlier) if there is something special going on at school the next day.

-- Prepare lunches and set the breakfast table ready for the morning rush.
+- Organise lunches and set the breakfast table ready for the morning rush.

 - Get your child to have a bath the night before.
 This means you won’t have to worry about this in the morning.

-- You might know something is going to come up that could cause conflict (such as buying lunch or choosing which clothes to wear).
-Talk about it the night before when everybody has time and is less likely to be stressed.
+- You might know something is going to come up that could cause conflict, like buying lunch or choosing which clothes to wear.
+Talk about it the night before when everybody has time and you’re all less likely to be stressed.

-Getting up an extra 15-30 minutes earlier might help things run more smoothly.
+- Try getting up 15-30 minutes earlier.
+The extra time might help things run more smoothly.
 Also try to allow plenty of time to get from home to school.
-Rushing can really increase stress levels.
+Rushing can really increase everyone’s stress levels.

-- If your children are young, remind them what they are meant to be doing and when.
+- If your children are young, remind them what they’re meant to be doing and when.
 Simple ‘to do’ checklists, even with pictures, can help as a reminder.

-- Try to cut down on distractions.
-Television is one of the culprits that can distract children from getting ready.
-Consider leaving it off, unless it’s a special treat for being ready on time.
+- Cut down on distractions.
+Television can distract children from getting ready, and many families have a rule about no television in the morning.
+Think about leaving the TV off, unless it’s a special treat for being ready on time.

+- Give your children calm and clear instructions about what you want them to do, and follow up with specific praise as soon as they start to cooperate.
 Try not to give your children extra attention for arguing, whining or stalling.
-Even negative attention is an incentive for them to keep arguing, whining and stalling.
+Even negative attention is an incentive for them to keep going with this behaviour.